amanrai31/JavaScript/10others/README1.md

 -5 >> 1	11111111111111111111111111111101 (-3)

-- Right Shift (>>>) (This is a zero fill right shift.
+- Unsigned Right Shift (>>>) (This is a zero fill right shift i.e. Unsigned right shift.
 One or more zero bits are pushed in from the left, and the rightmost bits fall off)

 5	00000000000000000000000000000101